OUR MANIFESTO FOR HAIRDRESSING.

 So that's what we say!
 Do we walk the talk?

-Of course all our hairdressers are trained and qualified (or in training) to NVQ Level 3 or beyond.
-They are all State Registered and their professional development carries on throughout their career with us.
-We invest in the next generation by employing apprentices and Keith Mellen is a member of the government's "Trailblazer" Apprenticeship Steering Group developing the new Hair Professional Standards.
+We employed a great team at our Anne Veck salons for over 30 years, until 2022.
+All our hairdressers were trained and qualified (or in training) to NVQ Level 3 or beyond.
+Their professional development carried on throughout their career with us.
+We invested in the next generation by employing apprentices and Keith Mellen was a member of the government's Hair Professional Apprenticeship Steering Group for over 5 years, responsible for developing the Hair Professional Standards apprenticeships.
+He was also a member of VTCT's Hair and Barbering Sector Employer Panel, which advises on their development of products and services for the hairdressing industry.

-Anne Veck is a former Ambassador for The Hair and Barber Council lobbying for mandatory professional registration and is currently the Hairdressing Ambassador for the National Hair and Beauty Federation, helping drive up standards across the industry.
+Anne Veck is a former Ambassador for The Hair and Barber Council lobbying for mandatory professional registration and was also the Hairdressing Ambassador for the National Hair and Beauty Federation, helping drive up standards across the industry.

-We believe in working in an open, honest and transparent way with both our clients and our employees.
-Our complaints procedure goes beyond the requirements of The Consumer Rights Act 2015 and we operate a completely transparent and objective career and pay scale for our team members.
+Anne Veck Limited aims to operate in an open, honest and transparent way .
+Our complaints procedure goes beyond the requirements of The Consumer Rights Act 2015.

-We refitted our Oxford salon in 2013 , aiming to combine sustainability with the Anne Veck brand to create a stylish, green, destination salon.
-The focus in Oxford is on on reducing energy consumption and carbon emissions, together with using products which are manufactured using renewable energy, recycled packaging and naturally derived ingredients.
+We refitted Anne Veck Oxford in 2013 , aiming to combine sustainability with the Anne Veck brand to create a stylish, green, destination salon.
+The focus was on on reducing energy consumption and carbon emissions, together with using products which are manufactured using renewable energy, recycled packaging and naturally derived ingredients.
+In December 2020 we joined the United Nations' The Race to Zero, committing Anne Veck Limited to becoming CO2 neutral by 2030.

-Anne Veck Limited is certified Carbon Neutral by Carbon Footprint Limited and we sponsor BBOWT, the local wildlife trust .
-In the salon we use Davines hair care products and colour which are created with attention and respect for our environment, using high grade, natural ingredients.
-Each client is offered an individual Easydry towel, ensuring both personal hygiene and a reduction in energy use and pollution.
-Our waste is collected and recycled by Green Salon Collective.
-Anne is an ambassador for both Easydry and Green Salon Collective.
+Anne Veck Limited was the first U.K. salon business to be certified Carbon Neutral (by Carbon Footprint Limited).
+In the salon we used Davines hair care products and colour which are created with attention and respect for our environment, using high grade, natural ingredients.
+Each client was offered an individual biodegradable Easydry towel, ensuring both personal hygiene and a reduction in energy use and pollution.
+Our waste was collected and recycled by Green Salon Collective.
+We are is delighted that with the ownership of Kelly Spragg, the salon continues to operate as sustainably as possible.

-We recognise that being an environmentally friendly business is a journey that we haven't yet completed so there is lots more we can do!
+We recognise that being an environmentally friendly business is a journey that we haven't yet completed (even without a salon) so there is lots more we can do!
+If you are a hairdresser or salon owner and would like to join us on the journey, then we have some resources for you....our Nature Positive Business Plan , our Carbon Emissions Reduction Plan and our sustainable hairdressing toolkit Salon Re: Source.

-We think that hairdressing is a very often underrated art medium, seen by many as a purely functional (and fashionable ) service.
-But this is not so.
-Just look at Vidal Sassoon’s iconic images of precision cutting to see, hairdressing is an art form all unto itself.
-The practice of cutting hair and styling, doing so perfectly is an art, but there are also artists expressing themselves through avant-garde hairdressing, using hair as a canvas.
+I think that hairdressing is an underrated art medium, seen by many as a purely functional (and fashionable ) service.
+But surely this is not so.
+Just look at Vidal Sassoon’s iconic images of precision cutting to see that hairdressing is truly an art form..
+The practice of cutting hair and styling and doing so perfectly is an art, but there are also artists expressing themselves through avant-garde hairdressing, using hair as a canvas.
 They manipulate it as if it were material, change its properties, paint it… And the results can be magical.

 Is hairdressing art?

-Please take a look at our photo collections to see what you think!
+Please take a look at my photo collections to see what you think!